 Are lunges bad for your knees?

-Lunges themselves are not bad for your knees.
-However, there are a range of contributing factors.
-Incorrect technique, tight quads/ITB band, ankle instability, or a lack of core strength can all contribute to feeling pain in the knees whilst doing any lower body exercises.
+No, lunges alone are not bad for your knees, but there is a range of contributing factors that make lunges unsafe for your knees.
+Incorrect technique, tight quads and ITB bands, ankle instability, or a lack of core strength all contribute to feeling pain in the knees whilst doing any lower body exercises.

 Make sure to always start slowly if you’re a beginner and do the version of the lunge that is suitable to your level of fitness and conditioning.